kushwavez/lenovo-x1c6-clover-efi/README.md

     - In Clover, select “Options” below the partitions, select “Configs”, then select “config_debug.plist”
 - Install macOS
     - Don’t forget to boot from your USB after restarts
-        - If you install Big Sur boot from Preboot only!
+        - If you install Monterey boot from Preboot only!
 - After installing you need to mount your USB’s EFI and your System Drive’s EFI then copy the CLOVER and BOOT folder to your System Drive’s EFI
     - (again, if there is no EFI folder, you need to create it first)
 - Unmount and remove your USB Installer and restart your system